qouteall/imm_ptl_wiki_copy/Portal-Attributes.md

 ## Command Examples

+* Make a portal that has scaling to not change the crossing entity's scale `/portal set_portal_nbt {teleportChangesScale:false}`
 * Make the portal fuse-view `/portal set_portal_nbt {fuseView:true}`
 * Adjust the width and height for a square portal: `/portal set_portal_nbt {width:100,height:100,specialShape:[]}`
 * Make the portal to damage the entities that cross this portal: `/portal set_portal_nbt {commandsOnTeleported:["/effect give @s minecraft:instant_damage 1"]}`
 * Give the portal a diamond block overlay `/portal set_portal_nbt {overlayBlockState:{Name:"minecraft:diamond_block"},overlayOpacity:0.6,overlayOffset:-0.3}`  (Only works for breakable portals such as nether portals, not working for portals created by portal helper)
 * Give the portal a triangular shape `/portal set_portal_nbt {width:2,height:2,specialShape:[-1.0d,0.0d,1.0d,0.0d,0d,1.0d],cullableXStart:0,cullableXEnd:0,cullableYStart:0,cullableYEnd:0}`

 ### About Portal Shape Editing